fortunee/console-file-manager/README.md

 # console-file-manager
-This is a simple node.js script that provides an interactive way for users to manage directories and  files efficiently via a command line terminal.
+This is a simple node.js script that provides an interactive way for users to manage directories and files efficiently via the command line terminal.

-When the application runs for the first time, a root directory called `output` is created this is where you find all the files and folders you will create when using the application.
+When the application runs for the first time, a root directory called `output` is created this is where you find all your files and folders when using the application.

 ### How to start
 - Clone project `git clone https://github.com/fortunee/console-file-manager.git`